navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 .. note::

-   Notice that the ports used for the Tor SOCKS proxy and ControlPort are different depending on how you have started the Tor service.
+   Notice that the ports used for the Tor SOCKS proxy and `ControlPort <#tor-controlport>`_ are different depending on how you have started the Tor service.

    .. list-table::
       :header-rows: 1